standards-hub/Nuxt_documentation_installation/How-To-NuxtDocs.md

 and then push using the remote name

-`git remote add upstream https://github.com/OpenMobileAlliance/oma_working_groups.git`
+`git remote add origin https://github.com/OpenMobileAlliance/oma_working_groups.git`

 The system will provide an error.